ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 ### Request/response headers
 Defines your request/response headers in your api.
-This is useful when there are extra headers to use.
+This is useful when there are extra headers to set.
 If the request has to involve an authorization header for security you can add this header to your document.

 {% highlight java %}